 Having a plumber that you can trust is important for when your Boston home’s plumbing system experiences complications, such as a malfunctioning water heater.
 Water heaters are long-lasting appliances if they’re maintained well, but even the most pampered water heater won’t last forever.
-If you notice the signs of a worn-out water heater, reach out to an experienced plumber from McMahon Plumbing and Heating, LLC as soon as possible.
+If you notice the signs of a worn-out water heater, reach out to an experienced plumber from McMahon Plumbing and Heating as soon as possible.

 4 Reasons to Schedule a New Water Heater Installation